morrisgibson/howtocreatearepo/README.md

 # Example Repository
-This is a sample report, We have successfully try something new!
+This is a sample report, I have successfully try something new!

+GIT!!!!! hah.. awesome